Itching after menopause

 - Assessment of mucosal atrophy

-- Clarification of hormonal status
+- Clarification of hormonal situation

-- Gentle anal hygiene
+- gentle anal hygiene

-- Regulated bowel movements
+- regulated bowel movements

-- Moisture buildup (e.g., hyaluronic acid)
+- moisture buildup (e.g., hyaluronic acid)

-- Anti-inflammatory products
+- anti-inflammatory products

 - Avoidance of irritants

-This is where CANNEFF® SUP Suppositories come into play.
+Here come CANNEFF® SUP Suppositories into play.

 The combination is especially suitable because: